trufflesuite/trufflesuite.com/src/guides/drizzle-and-contract-events/index.md

 ## A Quick Test
   * Things often go south during development so a pretest check is in order.
-    1. MetaMask should NOT be on Main net!
-Do not run this if you're on main net!
+    1. MetaMask should NOT be on Mainnet!
+Do not run this if you're on Mainnet! net!
     2. Is MetaMask listening on the correct port defined above?
 Metamask should have ETH funds.
 Something is amiss if it doesn't.